-PROS / You can add up to 200 editing tracks to craft complex video projects.
+Pros / You can add up to 200 editing tracks to craft complex video projects.

-CONS / It lacks a storyboard mode and omits several advanced features like motion tracking and 360-degree editing.
+Cons / It lacks a storyboard mode and omits several advanced features like motion tracking and 360-degree editing.

 This movie making software features the familiar timeline workflow.
 Users who know their way around the timeline format should grasp the essentials of the software with few problems.
 You can add up to 200 audio/video editing tracks for complex projects, which will more than satisfy the needs of veteran editors.
 However, beginners, novices and casual users may find the interface daunting.
-And unlike almost all the other applications in our review, VEGAS lacks the simplified storyboard mode which would help the uninitiated build their projects quickly and easily.
+And unlike almost all the other applications in our comparison, VEGAS lacks the simplified storyboard mode which would help the uninitiated build their projects quickly and easily.

 VEGAS has a healthy library of titles, transitions and effects to choose from.
 Most editors will be satisfied with the toolset that includes advanced features like the chroma key (green screen), video stabilizer, audio mixer, masking tools, 3D editing and more.
 Some of these tools are easy to find, but others are buried deep within the interface and even knowledgeable editors may have to consult the help section or tutorials to find what they’re looking for.
 But once learned, these tools are useful and powerful and will be invaluable tools that enable editors to craft both simple and complex videos.

 When you’re finished crafting your video project with VEGAS Movie Studio, you’ll find the exporting process rather easy to manage.
-The Make Movie Wizard gives you several options to save a video file to your hard drive, burn a DVD or Blu-ray, and even upload it to sharing sites like YouTube, Facebook and Vimeo.
+The Make Movie Wizard provides several options to save a video file to your hard drive, burn a DVD or Blu-ray, and even upload it to sharing sites like YouTube, Facebook and Vimeo.
 Advanced users will appreciate the customizable render templates that allow them to fine-tune how they want their videos to be exported.